OHS-Hosting-Infrastructure/complaint-tracker/README.md

 * Run the server: `bundle exec rails s`
 * Visit the site: http://localhost:8080

+#### Local Configuration

+Environment variables can be set in development using the [dotenv](https://github.com/bkeepers/dotenv) gem.

+Consistent but sensitive credentials should be added to `config/credentials.yml.env` by using `$ rails credentials:edit`

+Any changes to variables in `.env` that should not be checked into git should be set in `.env.local` and/or `.env.test.local`.
+Both files are required because `.env.local` is loaded for all environments _except_ test.

 #### Authentication

 The Complaint Tracker is utilizing the HSES Staging environment for non-production authentication.
 If you need an account